Mc-Zen/tidy/src/tidy-parse.typ

 /// Count the occurences of a single character in a string
 ///
-/// - string (string): String to investigate.
+/// - string (str): String to investigate.
-/// - char (string): Character to count.
+/// - char (str): Character to count.
 The string needs to be of length 1.
-/// - start (integer): Start index.
+/// - start (int): Start index.
 /// - end (end): Start index.
 If `-1`, the entire string is searched.
-/// -> integer
+/// -> int
 #let count-occurences(string, char, start: 0, end: -1) = {
   let count = 0
   if end == -1 { end = string.len() }